Charity Shea

 Charity Shea real name Charity Guthrie (born December 4, 1983) is an American former actress.
 She is best known for her role as troubled teenager Samantha Best in The Best Years.
 She has starred in films including Alpha Dog with Justin Timberlake and Bruce Willis.
-She appears as "April" on the VH1 series Single Ladies a drama series, starring alongside Denise Vasi & LisaRaye McCoy.
+She appears as "April" on the VH1 drama series Single Ladies, starring alongside Stacey Dash and LisaRaye McCoy.